mcruzr85/mcruzr85/README.md

 About Me:
 -------------------------------------------------------------
 ### Hello there!
 I'm Meybis 👩🏻‍💻 a Full-Stack Web Developer!!
 I regard myself as a results-oriented person 👩🏻‍💼, who always loved programming.
-I have a clear goal: to achieve that job as a programmer and I´m  working to hard to get there.🏆
+I have a clear goal: to achieve that job as a programmer and I´m working too hard to get there.🏆

 <br>